kristoff-it/zig-okredis/CLIENT.md

 }
 ```

-This prints, as might have guessed:
+This prints, as you might have guessed:
 ```
 Do you want to build a client?
 ```